azuredevcollege/aidevcollege/day2/Formrecognizer/Formrecognizer.md

 ### Invoice Model

-The Form Recognizer [invoice model](https://learn.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/concept-invoice?view=form-recog-3.0.0) combines powerful Optical Character Recognition (OCR) capabilities with invoice understanding models to analyze and extract key fields and line items from sales invoices.
+The Form Recognizer [invoice model](https://learn.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/concept-invoice?view=form-recog-3.0.0) combines powerful Character Recognition (OCR) capabilities with invoice understanding models to analyze and extract key fields and line items from sales invoices.
 Invoices can be of various formats and quality including phone-captured images, scanned documents, and digital PDFs.
 The Form Recognizer invoice model combines powerful Optical Character Recognition (OCR) capabilities with invoice understanding models to analyze and extract key fields and line items from sales invoices.
 Invoices can be of various formats and quality including phone-captured images, scanned documents, and digital PDFs.

 You can reuse the Jupyter notebook created on day one of the AI College for Developers.
 First of all, create a new `Python 3.8 - AzureML` notebook in your Jupyter notebook.